More than half — some 112 million Americans — carry credit card debt from month to month. The average balance debt holders carry is $4,453.

 - Balance Transfer Fee

 What is it?
-Personal loans are unsecured loans that offer a fixed amount of money for a fixed amount of time and at a fixed interest rate.
+Credit card consolidation loans, better known as personal loans are unsecured loans that offer a fixed amount of money for a fixed amount of time and at a fixed interest rate.

 When should you use it?
 If you’re someone with less-than-perfect credit looking for a straightforward way to consolidate debt, a personal loan may provide increased approval odds compared with a balance transfer credit card.